The Master (2012 film): Writing

 It was first reported in December 2009 that Paul Thomas Anderson had been working on a script about the founder of a new religious organization (described as being similar to Scientology) played by Philip Seymour Hoffman.
 An associate of Anderson stated that the idea for the film had been in Anderson's head for about twelve years.
-The idea for the film came to him after reading a quote that periods after wars are productive times for spiritual movements to start.
+The idea for the film came to him after reading a quote stating that periods after wars are productive times for spiritual movements to start.

 Unsure of the direction the script would take, Anderson began writing The Master as a collection of disparate scenes, rather than one coherent outline.
 He combined unused scenes from early drafts of There Will Be Blood, elements from the life stories of John Steinbeck and L. Ron Hubbard and from the novel V. by Thomas Pynchon, and stories Jason Robards had told him on the set of Magnolia about his drinking days in the U.S. Navy during World War II (including the draining of ethanol from a torpedo).
 Anderson conducted research about Dianetics and its early followers.
 While writing, Anderson sought Hoffman's feedback on the script, with Hoffman suggesting the film focus more on Freddie's story than Lancaster's.
 After the film was dropped by Universal and failed to pick up a distributor, Anderson did several months of rewrites.